Hyundai Ioniq 6: RN22e

-The RN22e concept is derived from the Ioniq 6 and carries the Hyundai N motorsport sub-brand; it also was revealed in July 2022.
+The RN22e concept is derived from the Ioniq 6 and carries the Hyundai N motorsport sub-brand; it was revealed in July 2022 during N Day 2022.
 The RN22e previews an Ioniq 6 N high-performance variant for regular production; it is equipped with an all-wheel drive powertrain featuring upgraded traction motors that have outputs of 160 and 270 kW front and rear, respectively, and electronic torque vectoring on the rear differential using a twin-clutch system, branded e-TVTC.
 Combined output is 430 kW and 740 Nm, identical to the drivetrain of the Kia EV6 GT.
 The motors now rotate at up to 20,000 RPM, compared to 15,000 RPM in the regular Ioniq 6, increasing top speed.
 Power is supplied by a 77.4 kW-hr battery.

 Compared to the regular Ioniq 6, the RN22e is 2.4 in longer and 5.7 in wider, rolling on 21-inch wheels.
 The cooling system has been upgraded to prevent overheating of the battery and motors.
 It is equipped with an optional "gearshift mode" which simulates engine noises and a paddle-shifted transmission implemented by briefly decreasing motor output, which was called "surprisingly convincing" but slowed the car's overall lap time.

-The RN22e is being used to test components that will be fitted to the racing variant of the Ioniq 6, with which Hyundai N plan to campaign in the eTouring Car World Cup series starting in 2023.
+The RN22e is being used to test components that are fitted to the racing variant of the Ioniq 6, with which Hyundai N plan to campaign in the eTouring Car World Cup series starting in 2023.
 The forthcoming Ioniq 6-based racing car will replace the Veloster N ETCR that was raced in 2021 and 2022.
 During a hands-on session at the Bilster Berg track, Motor Trend writer Angus MacKenzie noted "the RN22e was setup deliberately to be something of a show-off drift king, to prove an EV can make you smile behind the wheel".

-The Hyundai Ioniq 6 N was revealed in July 2025 taking inspiration of the Rn22e concept.
+The Hyundai Ioniq 6 N was revealed in July 2025 at the 2025 Goodwood Festival of Speed taking inspiration of the Rn22e concept sharing the same powertrain and horsepower from the Ioniq 5 N.